 Due to the frail nature of meme coins, it is inordinately thoughtful to read this article — that unveils meme coins’ emergence, beginning, and how the cryptocurrency market sees it.

 Meme coins were invented in 2013 when two software engineers, Billy Markus and Jackson Palmer, developed the first meme coin called “Dogecoin” and featured the Shiba Inu dog breed on the coin.
 This feature amazed the internet community such that when they launched their official website, dogecoin.com, they received 1 million unique visitors in one day.
 Still, Dogecoin’s value increase was thin and thready (the reason this happened despite having 1 million unique website visitors is explained in the second part of this article).

 In 2021, Tesla CEO Elon Musk assumed the CEO (elect) of the Dogecoin project.
 He added Dogecoin as a payment method in the sale of Tesla electric vehicles.

 This development birthed and got a colossal amount of meme coins such as SHIBA, AKITA, etc. listed on top exchanges.
-Elon Musk didn’t stop the hype on Twitter and increased Dogecoin’s price to over 30 percent of other meme coins that existed during this time increased in value.
+Elon Musk didn’t stop the hype on Twitter and increased Dogecoin’s price to over 30% of other meme coins that existed during this time.